 These alternative medicine – so named because there is no scientific evidence supporting their efficacy, let alone safety – products make claims that are so wonderful, many people take them.
 Then they themselves tell their friends how fast they got rid of their cold.
 Or that their cold wasn’t as bad after taking the supplement.

 Essentially, the whole industry is mostly based on anecdotes, untested claims and the placebo effect.
 Colds are self-limiting infections, meaning an infection generally lasts some random amount of time, with most people recovering within 7-10 days.

 We’re going to review some of the most well-known common cold treatments (there isn’t enough time to review them all), along with what real science says about them in high quality systematic reviews in peer-reviewed, high impact medical journals.
 This article will review all of the common cold treatments that seem to be out there.
 Spoiler alert – most don’t work.

-The problem is that determine the length and severity of the course of the common cold is entirely subjective.
+One major problem is that the determination of the length and severity of the course of the common cold is entirely subjective.
 Since the disease is rather mild with few serious complications, it’s hard to determine when it exactly stopped and started, and how bad it was.
-The common cold tends to resolve itself without external help, but there really isn’t much you can do to make your immune system attack that cold faster.
+So, positive results, if they exist, should be treated with a high degree of skepticism.Read More »Common cold treatments – what works, what is just plain nonsense